 ACSE functional units, services and service parameters

-The DLMS/COSEM AL ACSE is based on the connection-oriented ACSE, as specified in ISO/IEC 15953 and ISO/IEC 15954.
+The DLMS®/COSEM AL ACSE is based on the connection-oriented ACSE, as specified in ISO/IEC 15953 and ISO/IEC 15954.

 Functional units are used to negotiate ACSE user requirements during association establishment.
 Five functional units are defined: